-As discussed in Section 3.14, Noise and Ground-borne Vibration, the proposed Project would result in 12 severe noise effects during operations because of the relocated tracks and the elevation of the new tracks.
+As discussed in Section 3.14, Noise and Ground-borne Vibration, the Project would result in 12 severe noise effects during operations because of the relocated tracks and the elevation of the new tracks.
 The 12 severe effects are located in high-minority areas, as is the majority of the RSA; however, they are located in census tract block groups that have lower percentages of low-income households than many other census tract block groups in the RSA.

 All severe noise effects are effects on residences located in close proximity to the railroad corridor between East Jefferson Street and East Clay Street and the railroad corridor and South Pilgrim Street.
 The implementation of Measure MM NV-1 (Reductions for Severe Noise Effects) would mitigate these long-term effects.
-Therefore, with the severity of the long-term adverse effects mitigated, the proposed Project would not result in direct or indirect adverse long-term effects on the community, which is predominately comprised of EJ populations; and thus, no disproportionately high and adverse effects on EJ populations would occur in the RSA as it relates to long-term noise .
+Therefore, with the severity of the long-term adverse effects mitigated, the Project would not result in direct or indirect adverse long-term effects on the community, which is predominately comprised of RSA EJ populations.